Jan Friso Groote and Mohammad Reza Mousavi: Modeling and Analysis of Communicating Systems

 The book Modeling and Analysis of Communicating Systems by Jan Friso Groote and Mohammad Reza Mousavi introduces the foundations for modeling concurrent systems as transition systems, the key notions of equivalence and of bi-simulation between transition systems, and their use in the specification and verification system mCRL2.
 Though rooted in the mCRL2 technique, the book presents general principles that should be of interest not only for readers who want to learn about mCRL2, but also for readers interested in general in modeling and verification of complex systems.

 This review is written by Matteo Rossi for FME’s Book Review Committee (BRC).
 The aim of the BRC is to provide to the formal methods community, and to the scientific community in general, high-quality reviews of books on topics of interest to the community.
-The review will also appear in Formal Aspects of Computing.

 Modeling and Analysis of Communicating Systems